daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 python --version
 ```

-which should return Python 3.9.0 or greater:
+which should return Python 3.10.0 or greater:

 ```
-Python 3.9.5
+Python 3.10.0
 ```

-> **Note:** If instead you see `Python 2.7.X` you installed the wrong version.
-Uninstall the Miniconda you just installed (which usually lives in the `/opt` directory), and try the installation again, selecting **Python 3.9**.

 ## Installing Python packages